bbc/psammead/packages/components/psammead-sitewide-links/README.md

 );
 ```

-## When to use this component

-It is currently used at the bottom of new BBC News and BBC News Persian article pages, however it has no markup requiring this to be its only application.
-It can be used anywhere on any page.

-## Considerations
-### Landmark Roles
 The typical use-case of this component is at the bottom of BBC pages in a [`footer` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer).
 When this is done it is recommend that the component is wrapped in a [`contentinfo` landmark](https://www.w3.org/TR/wai-aria-practices/examples/landmarks/contentinfo.html) which denotes content around copyright, privacy and related content.

 *Example -*